 The beast cornered Steallan against part of the stone mountain where the water was falling from as Kiko hastily made her way over to him.
 We all watched in terror as the beast opened its mouth, ready to gobble the kid in one bite.

 "Stellan!" the girl screamed.

 The beast lunged at him but Kiko swooped in and caught the beast by the teeth.
-They were stuck in a grip lock, Kiko holding it by its teeth as it attempted to gobble them both.
+They were stuck in a grip lock, Kiko holding it by its teeth as it attempted to snap its jaws shut on them both.
 The beast was slowly forcing Kiko down towards the ground as she struggled to keep it at bay.

 Rei ran over to me and I immediately knew what she wanted.
 I threw her blaster to her and took out Kiko's for myself.

 She shot the beast a few times in the leg.
-It didn’t seem to do much but Kiko was able to take that opportunity and throw the large beast against the rocks.
+It didn't seem to do much but Kiko was able to take that opportunity to offset its balance and throw the large beast against the rocks.
 Then she took the knife she held between her teeth and readied herself.

 The blasts didn't seem to penetrate the beast's skin, instead there were patches of black burn marks where each blast struck it.
 What kind of creature was this?